-We were subject to the Conflict Minerals Rule for 2015 because 3TG (tin and gold) were contained in the functional hardware and other components used in some of the apparel and accessories products that we contracted to manufacture.
+We were subject to the Conflict Minerals Rule for 2017 because 3TG (tin, tungsten and gold, but not tantalum) were or may have been contained in the functional hardware and other components used in some of the apparel and accessories products that we contracted to manufacture.

-In connection with our RCOI or due diligence, as applicable, the Suppliers identified to us the facilities listed on Appendix A as having processed the necessary 3TG contained in our in-scope products for 2015.
+In connection with our RCOI or due diligence, as applicable, the Suppliers identified to us the gold refiner listed on Appendix A as having processed the necessary 3TG contained in our in-scope products for 2017.
 Due to our position in the supply chain, we rely on our suppliers for accurate smelter and refiner information.
-Our due diligence measures cannot provide absolute certainty regarding the source and chain of custody of the necessary 3TG contained in our 2015 in-scope products.
+Our due diligence measures cannot provide absolute certainty regarding the source and chain of custody of the necessary 3TG contained in our 2017 in-scope products.